gamesbook/protograf/docs/source/customised_shapes.rst

       - *notch_x* - the distance from the corner in the x-direction where the notch will start
-      - *notch_y* - the distance from the corner in the Y-direction where the notch will start
+      - *notch_y* - the distance from the corner in the y-direction where the notch will start
       - *notch_corners* - the specific corners of the rectangle where the notch will be applied